JupiterOne-Archives/docs-old/queries/adv-j1ql-tips-and-tricks.md

 ### Create a Question that uses a Placeholder

-The placeholder double curly bracket syntax cannot be used in the search bar.
+Variable placeholder syntax cannot be used directly in the search bar.
 There are two ways to create a new question and add a variable placeholder.

 1. Save a New Question